cloudacademy/angular-labs/05-angular-directives/README.md

 1. Start Angular Development Server if not yet started:

     ```.bash
-    npx -p @angular/cli ng serve  --host 0.0.0.0
+    npx -p @angular/cli ng serve
     ```
     > _Otherwise refresh the browser tab to see updated view._

-2. You should see the following getting rendered in your browser:
+2. You should see the tooltip once hover over the truncated description in a product card:

     [![result3](res/result3.png)]()